-Take a Luxury Bus Day Tour Journey to Beautiful Belfast from Dublin and Experience the Many Delights That Northern Ireland Has To Offer!
+Travel to Beautiful Belfast and Experience the Many Delights of Northern Ireland

 Wild Rover Tours offer a day tour from Dublin to all these attractions in Northern Ireland (Belfast, Black Taxi Tour, Titanic Giant’s Causeway, Carrick-a-Rede Rope Bridge).
 See all information about the day tour here.

 Black Taxi Tour

 On the first stop of your luxury day tour of Northern Ireland, you can decide if you would like to join a Black Taxi Political Tour to visit, among other attractions, one of the infamous Peace Lines.
 Your expert tour guide will share many stories with you of political unrest about Belfast’s fascinating political history, industrial roots and civil discontent and show you some of the most remarkable political murals in the world.
 During the Black Taxi Tour, you are invited to sign your name alongside many world celebrities including The Dalai Lama, spiritual leader of the Tibetan people and former U.S. President, Bill Clinton who have also signed the Peace Line.
 As there appear to be plans in Northern Ireland to tear down the ‘peace walls’ by 2023, this opportunity may not be around forever!